ReactiveHTML/rimmel/docs/index.md

 With RML/Rimmel you can treat most DOM elements as sources, sinks, or both.

-## Event Sources
+## Event Sources ↗️
-Rimmel supports event listeners from all DOM elements.
+Rimmel supports event native and synthetic listeners from all DOM elements.
-Static values are treated as non-observable values and no data-binding will be created.
-Observers such as Subjects and BehaviorSubjects will receive events as emitted by the DOM.
+All Observers such as event listener functions, Subjects and BehaviorSubjects will receive events as emitted by the DOM.

 ### Examples: